odddollar/Hertz-hunter/README.md

 ### Components

-These components can be connected together on a bread-board, or soldered more permanently onto some type of perf-board.
+These components can be connected together on a bread-board or soldered more permanently onto some type of perf-board.
 All prices are in Australian dollars (AUD).

 - 1x [ESP32-C3 Super Mini](https://www.aliexpress.com/w/wholesale-esp32-c3-super-mini.html) (<$5)
 - 1x [RX5808 with SPI mod](https://www.aliexpress.com/w/wholesale-rx5808-spi.html) (\$25 to \$50 depending on seller)